bergieboy/painter_js/README.md

 * Vanilla JavaScript for overall structure and game logic,
 * HTML5 Canvas for DOM manipulation and rendering,
 * keymaster.js for defining and dispatching keyboard shortcuts,
+* physicsJS to model the behavior of the balls upon impact with the perimeter of the play screen,
 * and Webpack to bundle and serve up the various scripts.